swarajb-778/Collaborito/docs/README.md

 - Provide clear steps to reproduce and expected vs actual behavior
 - Include screenshots/logs when relevant
 - Label issues appropriately (bug, enhancement, docs)

+## Code Review Process

+- All code changes require at least one review
+- Reviewers should check code quality, tests, and documentation
+- Address all feedback before merging
+- Use pull request templates for consistency